lucasjoliveau/doc/fr/contributing/documentation/content_guidelines.md

 **H1: Page title** Your _page title_ gives your reader a quick and clear understanding of what your content is about.
-The _content_ in this section describes the upcoming content from a **business point of view** , and shouldn’t put the emphasis on Odoo, as this is documentation and not marketing.
+The _content_ in this section describes the upcoming content from a **business point of view** , and shouldn’t put the emphasis on Konvergo ERP, as this is documentation and not marketing.
 Start first with a **lead paragraph** , which helps the reader make sure that they’ve found the right page, then explain the **business aspects of this topic** in the following paragraphs.